What is Acupuncture?

 Fertility Yoga is one of the best ways to support reproductive health, reduce stress in your life and prepare for pregnancy.
 Do not be hard on yourself if your poses are not identical to the instructor.
 Over time and with practice, your strength, flexibility, and balance will improve dramatically!
 It may be best to begin this practice at your own pace.
 Begin by doing Fertility Yoga 2-3 times a week and increase to 5 times a week if you would like.

 There are many fertility imbalances that yoga may help you better cope with If you are experiencing fertility imbalances, fertility yoga may help to re-balance your reproductive system and help improve your chances of conception.
-And not only that, fertility yoga also helps to prepare your body for pregnancy, so that your pregnancy goes smoothly.
+And not only that, but fertility yoga also helps to prepare your body for pregnancy, so that your pregnancy goes smoothly.
 By performing fertility yoga, you are strengthening your reproductive organs and muscles that are used during pregnancy and childbirth, which makes it quite beneficial for those women looking to become pregnant.

 What is the Importance of Diet?